 Tailored to individual needs, confidential support is available to farmers and farm-workers of all ages.
 R.A.B.I provides a range of support via programmes of both enduring regular and one-off grants.
 Support is accessed via referral or through the charity’s free confidential helpline (0808 281 9490), with all of R.A.B.I’s team of case support officers being fully trained to assist with state benefit claims.
 To supplement services provided at the charity’s two residential homes, R.A.B.I can provide assistance with care home fees.

 How does your organisation contribute to preventing suicide and supporting those affected by it?

 R.A.B.I provides a free confidential helpline (0800 281 9490) and face to face support to the farming community.
 We seek to encourage those working in farming, for whom the suicide rates are amongst the highest of any UK occupation and 1.9 times higher than the national average, to find appropriate support.
-Our network of Case Officers all receive mental health training and are based locally across England and Wales, working with networks of local and national providers, agricultural membership bodies and other agricultural support organisations to facilitate getting assistance to those in need of support.
+Our Case Officers are based locally across England and Wales and work with networks of local and national providers, agricultural membership bodies and other agricultural support organisations to facilitate getting assistance to those in need of support.

 What are your current priorities?

 Whilst the farming sector is increasingly aware of the incidence and impact of poor mental health and suicide, research to understand the factors that underlie these issues is needed before long-term, effective solutions can be designed and delivered.
 R.A.B.I is focussed on broadening our understanding of how the challenges of farming life affect those who farm, so that we can use this knowledge to develop and deliver flexible and accessible programmes of support that reach more of our community.
 R.A.B.I is working to build on existing partnerships to forge enduring relationships with local communities, government agencies and local and national specialist organisations to work collaboratively to complete research and develop and deliver collaboratively comprehensive support packages.